Tinned & Frozen Weekly Cheap Student Plan — 1,500 kcal

 How much does this cheap student plan cost per week?

-This plan is designed for any UK supermarket and typically costs £20–30 per week for one person, depending on what you already have at home.
-Buying in bulk, choosing own-brand items, and batch cooking can reduce the cost further.
+This plan is designed for a generic UK supermarket and typically costs £20–30 per week for one person, depending on what you already have at home.
+Buying in bulk and choosing own-brand items can reduce this further.

 How much protein does this plan provide per day?